kerkelae/disimpy/paper.md

 Disimpy uses efficient numerical methods from Numpy [@walt:2011]⁠ and Scipy [@virtanen:2020]⁠.
 Numba [@lam:2015]⁠ is used to compile Python code into CUDA kernels and device functions [@nickolls:2008]⁠ which are executed on the GPU.
-The random walker steps are generated in massively parallel on individual threads of one-dimensional CUDA blocks, resulting in a performance gain of over an order of magnitude when compared to Camino [@hall:2009]⁠⁠, a popular dMRI simulator written in Java (\autoref{fig:1}).
+The random walker steps are generated in a massively parallel fashion on individual threads of one-dimensional CUDA blocks, resulting in a performance gain of over an order of magnitude when compared to Camino [@hall:2009]⁠⁠, a popular dMRI simulator written in Java (\autoref{fig:1}).
 Given that random walker Monte Carlo dMRI simulations require at least $10^4$ random walkers for sufficient convergence [@hall:2009]⁠, it is important that Disimpy's runtime does not linearly depend on the number of random walkers until the number of walkers is in the thousands or tens of thousands, depending on the GPU.

 Diffusion can be simulated without restrictions, inside analytically defined geometries (cylinders, spheres, ellipsoids), and in arbitrary geometries defined